Death Follows: Plot

 Before Father can go inside to see if Birdie's safe, Cole appears at the doorway.
 He claims that she's sleeping and thanks the family for their hospitality, prompting Father to attack and beat Cole.
-In the ensuing fight Mother attacks Cole and is brutally hit in her abdomen, causing her to bleed profusely between her legs.
+In the ensuing fight, Mother attacks Cole and is brutally hit in her abdomen, causing her to bleed profusely between her legs.
 Just as Cole is threatening to murder all of them, several undead girls appear.
-Birdie remembers that when they first met him, Cole would occasionally look over his shoulder and mentioned that he had kept wandering.
+Birdie remembers that when they first met him, Cole would occasionally look over his shoulder and mention that he had kept wandering.
 She realizes that he kept wandering because he was trying to evade detection for raping and murdering female children, from both the law and from the victims themselves, as they continually followed him.
 They tear Cole to pieces and his body turns into dust.
 The girls then begin to walk away and are joined by Abbie, as Cole had murdered her, and the dead vanish.

 Months later Mother gives birth, but rather than a healthy living child the boy is one of the undead.
 It isn't specified if the baby died when Cole struck Mother's stomach or from the claimed poisoning.
 Birdie is ordered to drown the baby in the pond.
-The story ends with an elderly Birdie stating that both of her parents died soon after and that she did not drown the baby, but instead has kept him in a box that she occasionally opens.
+The story ends with an elderly Birdie stating that both of her parents died soon after and that she did not drown the baby but instead has kept him in a box that she occasionally opens.

 Reception

-Critic Foxx Emm wrote that the comic has "all the eerie darkness that we expect from horrifying classic stories like The Monkey's Paw and The Tell Tale Heart, but with a more modern twist and Cullen Bunn’s signature flare.
+Critic Foxx Emm wrote that the comic has "all the eerie darkness that we expect from horrifying classic stories like The Monkey's Paw and The Tell-Tale Heart, but with a more modern twist and Cullen Bunn’s signature flare.
 The artwork by A.C.
 Zamudio and coloring by Carlos Nicolas Zamudio bring the story to life in vivid color and make the disturbing nature of the story much more salient."
 Tyler Sewell wrote "While most of the endings of horror novels tend to cling to the cliché or leave me disappointed, Death Follows gives you proper closure and remains consistent with its dark nature.
 It's one of those books that sticks with you after reading and makes you a little nauseous to think about.
 It's gory, it's haunting, and true to Bunn’s words, it's dark."
 Zac Thompson of Bloody-Disgusting wrote "[A.C.]
 Zamudio’s art has a homespun feel that really understands the environment of the book.
 Characters look weathered and tired.
 The drifter has an air of otherworldly personification, but only from the right angles.
 It's the type of chilling stuff that’ll have you giving the book a second glance."